RackunSec/dps/README.md

 * **shutil** - for file copying during initial setup.

 ## UPDATING DPS
-To update DPS, simply use the `dps_update` command.
+To update DPS, simply use the `dps_update` command and restart the shell.
 This will pull the latest version down to your repository that is defined in the `~/.dps/config/dpsrc` file that gets generated upon first run of the shell.

 ![DPS Update Screenshot](images/screenshots/dpsupdate2.PNG)